iov-one/iov-core/packages/iov-bns/PROTOBUF.md

 **TODO**: update weave to provide unique package names, not just different paths.
 At this point, we can compile `./cmd/bnsd` and `./cmd/bcpd` together.
 We will have to update package names in calling code.

-`yarn pack-proto`: will compile all the protobuf files returned by `yarn find-proto` into a javascript module located at `./src/generated/codecimpl.js`.
+`yarn pack-proto`: will compile all the protobuf files returned by `./scripts/cleaned_protos.sh` into a javascript module located at `./src/generated/codecimpl.js`.
 This contains the codecs to serialize and deserialize everything.

 `yarn define-proto`: will generate typescript definitions for `./src/generated/codecimpl.js` and save them under `src/generated/codecimpl.d.ts`.
 This allows us to properly use all the codecs from typescript.